 We are open Monday through Friday, 8:00am until 6:00pm, and on Saturdays from 8:00am until 12:00pm.
+On Saturdays our patients must be checked in by 11:00am to be seen.
 We are closed on Sundays and on most major holidays.
 In the event of inclement weather, please call our office at (910) 686-6297 or check our Facebook page for updates.

 What is your payment policy; do you offer payment plans?

 We require payment in full at the time of service.
 We also reserve the right to request a deposit, at our discretion, prior to service.
 Porters Neck Veterinary Hospital does not offer payment plans.
 We do, however, accept Care Credit which is a financing plan that allows qualified applicants to divide payments over several months.
 We are happy to provide you with Care Credit information, if you are interested.

 We accept payment in the form of cash, check, debit/credit card (Visa, Mastercard, Discover, American Express) and Care Credit.

 Absolutely!
 We request that you call or email us 24 hours in advance for your refill.
 This time allows for us to review your chart to be sure that examinations and/or diagnostics are current for your refill.
 We will notify you if an appointment is needed before we can authorize a refill.